a-mahdipour/FoundationModel-LLM/README.md

 _______________
 ## How to fine-tune LLMs?

-Fine-tuning hashtag#languagemodel s is about adjusting the parameters of the underlying model so that one can modify/better the results.
+Fine-tuning language models is about adjusting the parameters of the underlying model so that one can modify/better the results.
 Generally it can be performed through below steps:

 * 1- Select pre-trained LLM: Choose a pre-trained language model that best suits the use case (GPT-3, BERT, RoBERTa, T5, ...).
 * 2- Identify related data set to the used case: Organize/preprocess the dataset and format the data according to the requirements of the language model ( tokenization, splitting into training, validation, and test sets,...).